mohammadtamizi/aws-demo/SECURITY.md

 We will acknowledge receipt of your vulnerability report as soon as possible and will work with you to understand and address the issue.

+## Security Notice for Demo Project

+**Important**: This repository is a personal demo/portfolio project intended for showcasing purposes only.
+It is not designed for production use or to handle sensitive information.

+- This project contains dependencies with known security vulnerabilities that have been identified by `npm audit`.
+- These vulnerabilities primarily exist in transitive dependencies (dependencies of dependencies), especially in the Clerk authentication system and older packages.
+- Since this is a temporary demonstration project that doesn't store sensitive user data and will only be deployed for a short period, we have documented these issues rather than implementing breaking changes.

+If you plan to fork or use this project as a basis for production work:
+1. Run `npm audit fix` and address all vulnerabilities
+2. Update Clerk and other dependencies to their latest secure versions
+3. Test thoroughly after making these updates

+## Known Vulnerability Areas

+- Authentication libraries (Clerk)
+- Older dependencies like `request`, `hawk`, `hoek`, and others
+- Some development dependencies in the slidev presentation system

 ## Security Best Practices for Contributors

 ### General Guidelines